After a one year hiatus, we are now planning the 7th Over the Air, for the 25th and 26th of September, 2015.

-The 6th annual Over the Air will be held on Friday & Saturday the 27th & 28th of September at Bletchley Park.
-For two days we’ll be based at Station X, hacking in the shadows of the WWII Enigma & Lorenz code-breakers, and hanging out at the home of Colossus the world’s first programmable computer….we’re geeking out already!
+The 6th annual Over the Air took place on Friday & Saturday the 27th & 28th of September at Bletchley Park.
+For two days we were based at Station X, hacking in the shadows of the WWII Enigma & Lorenz code-breakers, and hanging out at the home of Colossus the world’s first programmable computer….geek heaven!

 Over the Air is a unique tech-agnostic event for and by the developer community, featuring technical workshops where attendees can roll up their sleeves and tinker with new mobile & web platforms, operating systems, APIs & open hardware.
 The tutorial sessions feature real business cases, new insights and a healthy dollop of inspiration.